superfaceai/docs/docs/guides/run-use-case.md

 :::caution

 The `.ast.json` files must be available in the runtime for OneSDK.
-It is recommended to commit the `.ast.json` files to version control.
+We recommend to commit the `.ast.json` files to version control.

 :::

-The compilation is **necessary after every** change to local `.suma` and `.supr` files.
+The compilation is **necessary after every change** to local `.suma` and `.supr` files.

 ## Run the app